vikramnayyar/Dineout-Restaurant-Analysis/README.md

 The dataset was acquired using **web scraping** with BeautifulSoup.
 It has **7533** rows with **8** features.

 ## Problem Statement
 With smaller staff, capital and costing requirements, the restaurant business is on a consistent rise.
 Ratings, cuisines, cost and location all are vital to determine a restaurant's success.

 Nevertheless, awareness of these features is very challenging.

-Furthermore, awareness of customer behaviour is essential.

-Identifying a successful restaurant demands more than customer ratings.

-Marketing a product or a service is very challenging.
-Identifying the right customer is vital for the marketing team.
-This can significantly reduce the resources and time.
-Furthermore, this allows the team to position the product correctly.
-Unfortunately, finding the right customer can be exhaustive and complicated.
-There are many features to consider and huge data to analyze.
-Thus conventionally; the marketing team relies on experience of the marketing experts and feedback of team.

-Due to vast facts originating from so many features; a mistake in identification of customer is inevitable.
-Missing a customer segment results as a loss to the institution.
-On contrary, identifying wrong segment of customers will result in wastage of resources and time (As faults in strategy is confirmed at a later stage).
+Several online platforms provide restaurant reviews and ratings, but; various types of information like cuisine preferences, locality performance etc. remain unidentified.
+As; awareness of customer behaviour is essential, identifying a successful restaurant business becomes challenging.

-Therefore, such a project is vital for product marketing.
+Therefore, a proper restaurant analysis is necessary to disclose the coverted insights of restaurant business.
+Thus, such a project is vital for restarant business.

 ## Goal
 This work was performed as a personal project.
+The motivation was to obtain exhaustive analysis of Indian restaurant business.
+Regional performance and customer behaviour

+The notebook comprehensively evaluates regional performance and customer behaviour.

-The motivation was to obtain analysis of bank marketing campaign and identify customers that will make term deposits.
+analysis of bank marketing campaign and identify customers that will make term deposits.
 For highest possible term deposits, a high accuracy was desirable for customer classification.

 An app classifying depositing customers, provides a very straightforward and intuitive means for identifying customers.
 This saves substantial <b>resources</b> and <b>time</b>.
 Also, this apporach is easily reproducible, thus; provides a <b>common</b> marketing platform to all the marketing teams and bank branches.
 The app will be utilized by the marketing team for accurate customer selection.
 Reduced errors in identifying customers will <b>increase</b> the bank deposits.